Defining your marketing budget can be tricky, especially as a small business

 What should I spend my budget on?

 To an extent, this will depend on your industry, on what you’re selling and who your customers are.
 What works for one company won’t necessarily work for another.
 As a small business, getting the best value for your marketing spend is critical and you are the experts in your customers – who they are, what makes them tick and what they’re looking for.
-Take some time to research where they’re most likely to go to for information and invest in those channels.
-If your business is regularly appearing in places that are relevant to them, potential customers are more likely to remember and develop trust in your brand.
+Consider getting support your research if this is too time consuming.
+Companies such as Experian have specialist products and services designed to identify, describe and enhance your understanding of the businesses you already call customers.
+They can also use that learning to find many more prospects that fit the same profile.

 Don’t limit yourself to just one channel but instead build a cross-platform plan that takes advantage of the best ones for you.
 As well as looking at current marketing trends to see if they can be adapted to use in your own business, it’s vital to assess the environment around you – as the past few months have shown.
 Many businesses that previously relied on high-street footfall have had to adapt and respond with a plan more focussed towards online sales.